 For non-project related complaints determined to be within the scope of the CRC function, steps may include facilitation of dialogue to resolve the issues, seeking appropriate responsive action by the responsible parties, conciliation or in some cases mediation and independent fact-finding.
 The Commissioner will keep the involved persons and parties informed of status and progress in resolving the conflict, in keeping with the conflict resolution mandate.

 Key features of this approach are to facilitate dialogue and positive solutions among stakeholders, enhance the GEF climate of trust, transparency and accountability, improve project effectiveness and results, and develop lessons to improve future operations.
 The GEF undertakes a systematic effort to raise awareness about the conflict resolution commissioner function through the Country Support Programme and other suitable venues.

-The elements of the GEF conflict resolution system noted above are set out in GEF Policy on Agency Minimum Standards on Environmental and Social Safeguards.
+The elements of the GEF conflict resolution system noted above are set out in the GEF Agency Minimum Environmental and Social Safeguard Standards Policy.